 Anne Olivia has spent the last 19 years dedicated to social justice and solidarity movements in the U.S. and internationally.
 She has studied and worked in Spain, Mexico, El Salvador, Japan, and the United States on trade, economic development, electoral and social justice issues serving as an elections monitor, translating, organizing delegations to and from the U.S., recruiting and training staff and volunteers, and fundraising.
 She has coordinated solidarity efforts with Turkey, England, Bolivia, Venezuela, and Ecuador.
 Anne Olivia received her degree from Portland State University, was a Carnegie Melon Fellow (Public Policy and International Affairs), and Studied in Barcelona at the Academy of Liberal Arts.
 She has worked in and with numerous non profits over the years, consulting, creating fundraising programs, and developing corporate and community partnerships.
 She is a proud aunt and dedicated to improving the world her nieces, nephews, and all children will grow up in.

 Chad joined the CWB team in 2012 as our Financial Analyst.
 He graduated from James Madison University with a B.S. in Speech Communication and a concentration in conflict and mediation studies.
 After several years living the high life in NYC as a junior talent agent, Chad settled down in Charlottesville, VA with his husband and two children.
-He has worked for the city of Charlottesville as a Program Coordinator for the last 8 years.
-He is engaged in many community activities including: the MACAA Head Start Parent Advisory Board and Johnson Elementary School PTO Treasurer and President.
+Chad currently serves as the Chief Deputy Treasurer for Charlottesville; he has worked for the city as a Program Coordinator for the last 10 years.
+He also has been engaged in many community activities including: the MACAA Head Start Parent Advisory Board and Johnson Elementary School PTO Treasurer and President.
 In his free time, Chad enjoys running (slowly), volleyball, tennis and watching his kids play soccer.